 Joëlle van der Meer, student Public Administration and Organisational Sciences

-It's a challenging Master that gives you practical experience and a critical attitude
+It's a challenging Master’s programme that gives you practical experience and a critical attitude.

-After my bachelor Public Administration, at Erasmus University, I decided to participate in the Research Master Public Administration and Organisational Sciences, since I was very interested in research subjects.
-In addition, it was very appealing to me that this programme is organised in two years, instead of one year.
-As a student, you have more time to develop your research skills towards the specific subjects you are interested in.
-Another interesting aspect of the Research Master is the cooperation between six Universities.
-You get the opportunity to get in contact with professors, who are all specialized in a certain area of Public Administration.
-The contact between professors and students is very informal and there are many possibilities to have individual interaction with professors.
-This was very helpful for me to discover my own interests into the developments on the labour market.
-There are small and interactive classes and because of the study trip at the beginning of the year, the group became very close.
-Everyone in our group is very motivated and has a critical attitude, which I learned a lot from.
+After my Bachelor’s studies Public Administration at Erasmus University I decided to follow the Research Master Public Administration and Organisational Sciences, since I was very interested in research subjects.
+In addition, it was very appealing to me that this programme is organised over the course of two years, instead of during one year.
+As a student, you have more time to develop your research skills which are necessary for the specific subjects you are interested in.
+Another interesting aspect of the Research Master is the cooperation between six universities.
+You get the opportunity to be in touch with professors, who are all specialised in a certain area of Public Administration.
+The contact between professors and students is very informal and there are many possibilities to be in touch with professors individually.
+This was very helpful for me as it stimulated me to discover my own interests in the developments on the labour market.
+There are small and interactive classes.
+Thanks to the study trip at the beginning of the year the group became very close.
+Everyone in our group is very motivated and has a critical attitude and I have learned a lot from this.

-This Master programme is also known as a challenging Master, but in my experience, it definitely rewards.
-Within the programme, you have to manage your own research projects, but you are also forced to work together with students on different assignments.
-For example, we conducted applied research for a ‘real client’, the Ministry of Health, Welfare and Sport.
-Hence, this Master gave me much practical experience and a critical attitude.
-These skills are very useful now during my internship at a research Institute, since it does not only gave me the necessary academic experience, but also to obtain a career into the field of consultancy, policy making and beyond.
+This Master’s programme is also known as a challenging programme.
+Nonetheless, in my experience, it it definitely rewards you with something.
+Within the programme, you have to manage your own research projects.
+In addition, you are forced to work together with students on different assignments.
+For example, we conducted an applied research for a ‘real client’, the Ministry of Health, Welfare and Sport.
+Thus, this Master’s programme has given me much practical experience and a critical attitude.
+These skills are very useful now during my internship at a research institute.
+The Master’s programme has not merely given me valuable academic experience, but has also enabled me to pursue a career in the field of consultancy, policy making and beyond.